 BY – Biology

-CAMP – the Center for Advanced Materials Processing is a research center which is also home to Clarkson’s engineering programs, labs and classrooms.
-It’s also the name of the main engineering building on campus.
+CAMP – the Center for Advanced Materials Processing is a research center that is also home to Clarkson’s engineering programs, labs, and classrooms.

-CE / CEE – Civil Engineering or Civil and Environmental Engineering
+CE / CEE – Civil Engineering (CivE for short) or Civil and Environmental Engineering

 Cheel Arena – Cheel Arena is home to the Men’s and Women’s hockey programs, which are Division I for the NCAA.
-The Ice is maintained for Clarkson campus and community usage with students playing broomball and the local figure skating club taking advantage of the space.
+The ice is maintained for the Clarkson campus and community usage.
+You can find broomball or the local figure skating club taking advantage of the space throughout the year!

 COGO – COGO or ‘Cold Out, Gold Out’ is Clarkson’s Winter Festival!
-During the colder months we celebrate with fireworks, ice skating outside of Cheel, ice carving and of course a weekend full of hockey.
-Reminiscent of Potsdam’s past Winter Carnivals- this event should give students something extra to look forward to during the winter.
+During the colder months, we celebrate with fireworks, ice skating outside of Cheel, ice carving, and of course a weekend full of hockey.
+Reminiscent of Potsdam’s historical Winter Carnivals- this event should give students something extra to look forward to during the winter.

-Concrete Café – Food Services option on the 3rd floor of the Science Center.
+Concrete Café – Dining location on the 3rd floor of the Science Center.
 A quick on-the-go option in a convenient spot near the common lecture halls and labs for first years students.
-Does accept meal plan and Knight Card/Declining Balance.
+Accepts meal plan and Knight Card/Declining Balance.

-CREW – Clarkson Recognition of Excellence Weekend is an event made for alumni, family of current students and friends of Clarkson to come back to campus to celebrate the accomplishments of community.
-With awards such as the President’s challenge presentation, Phalanx awards and University recognition day there’s lots of opportunity to have your hard work applauded by your peers.
+CREW – Clarkson Recognition of Excellence Weekend is an event made for alumni, families of current students, and friends of Clarkson to visit campus to celebrate the accomplishments of the community.
+With awards such as the President’s Challenge presentation, Phalanx awards, and University recognition day there’s lots of opportunity to have your hard work applauded by your peers.

 CS – Computer Science

-CUB – The Clarkson Union Board is a student club that provides entertainment to students on Friday and Saturday night, as well as provides equipment to other groups and clubs on campus who need technical support for sound and lighting.
-Also in charge of Springfest, the annual concert in the spring
+CUB – The Clarkson Union Board is a student organization that provides entertainment to students on Friday and Saturday nights, as well as provides equipment to other groups and clubs on campus who need technical support for sound and lighting.
+CUB is also in charge of Fallfest and Springfest, our annual concerts.

 DA&S – Digital Arts and Sciences